 Have you got what it takes?

 Teaching is increasingly becoming a career for the very best graduates and professionals.
 The proportion of new trainee teachers with a 2:1 or first is currently 73% – higher than it’s ever been before.
-So if you’ve got a degree to be proud of, why not use it to become part of a respected profession alongside the best colleagues and bright young minds?
-By becoming a teacher, you can use your education and outstanding subject knowledge to give something back and make a difference.
+So if you’ve got a degree and the right GCSEs, why not use those qualifications to become part of a respected profession alongside the best colleagues and bright young minds?
+By becoming a teacher, you can use your subject knowledge to give something back and make a difference.

 Turning a tough lesson into a success